microbiome/course_2021_radboud/alpha.md

 # Alpha diversity

-This notebook calculates alpha diversity indices.
+This section demonstrates how alpha diversity indices are calculated.

 Alpha diversity is a quantity that measures diversity of taxa in one sample.
 Higher numbers of unique taxa, and more even abundance